Syed Ali Zaheer: Later career

-Since he held an important position as a member of the Congress party, Zaheer refused to jump ship and join the Muslim League as many of his colleagues did.
+Since he held an important position as a member of the Congress, Zaheer refused to jump ship and join the Muslim League as many of his colleagues did.
 He was rewarded for this expedient loyalty in 1946 with the talks of independence beginning in earnest.

 When the provisional government of India was formed, in 1946, as a prelude to independence, Zaheer was appointed Law Minister.
 Later, he was appointed India's ambassador to Iran, again by Jawaharlal Nehru.
 After his return, he resumed his legal practice.

 Later, he became the Law Minister of Uttar Pradesh for two terms and also the Chairman of Uttar Pradesh Pay Commission.

 Though he was a lifelong Congressman Zaheer briefly left the Congress during the general elections of 1977 and joined Babu Jagjivan Ram's Congress for Democracy (CFD).

 He remained the president of the Shia Degree College Management Committee and was succeeded by his son Kazim Zaheer to that post.

 Syed Ali Zaheer was buried in Daliganj Karbala, which is close to the Shia College there.